kubernetes/website/docs/admin/accessing-the-api.md

 In a typical Kubernetes cluster, the API served on port 443.
 A TLS connection is established.
 The API server presents a certificate.
-This certificate is often self-signed, so `$USER/.kube/config` on the user's machine typically contains the root certficate for the API server's certificate, which when specified is used in place of the system default root certificates.
+This certificate is often self-signed, so `$USER/.kube/config` on the user's machine typically contains the root certificate for the API server's certificate, which when specified is used in place of the system default root certificates.
 This certificate is typically automatically written into your `$USER/.kube/config` when you create a cluster yourself using `kube-up.sh`.
 If the cluster has multiple users, then the creator needs to share